MohammadAtabaki/Log-Anomaly-Detection/README.md

 - **Result & Outcome:**
   - Prints the count of anomalies detected only by DBSCAN, only by Isolation Forest, and by both.
   - Saves a comparison CSV and a bar plot visualizing the results in `output/figures/dbscan_vs_isolation_forest_comparison_plot.png`.
-  - Example: If DBSCAN detects 19 anomalies and Isolation Forest detects 18, the comparison will show how many are unique to each and how many overlap.
+  - Example: If DBSCAN detects 19 anomalies and Isolation Forest detects 18, the comparison will show how many are unique to each and
 ---

 ## 📦 Output Files